Florida Vehicle Registration Fee Calculator

 How accurate is this Florida registration fee estimate?

-It uses the current FLHSMV statewide fee schedule for the base vehicle tax, the $225 initial registration fee, the $28 plate fee, and the $10 commercial surcharge.
+It uses the latest published FLHSMV statewide fee schedule for the base vehicle tax, the $225 initial registration fee, the $28 plate fee, and the $10 commercial surcharge.
 It does not include county-specific service and branch fees, which vary by location, or title fees, sales tax, and specialty-plate fees.
 Always confirm your exact total with your county tax collector before you pay.

 Sources